 Subfilters

-To create such filter you need:
+To create such a filter:

-• Add a rule for Files with the criteria set to "In", then click Select to open a modal window for selecting files.
+• Add a rule for Files with the criteria set to "In", then click Select to open a modal window for selecting files

-• Filter data in the popup window according to the needed criteria and apply filter inside the modal window
+• Filter data in the popup window according to the needed criteria and apply the filter inside the modal window

-• Check all filtered records using the Select All checkbox and click Select button.
+• Check all filtered records using the Select All checkbox and click Select

 Subfilters